FDNY EMS worker, 9/11 first responder ‘viciously’ stabbed to death in NYC - NewsBreak

 Russo-Elling, 61, was outside Station 49 in Astoria when she encountered a 34-year-old man at the corner of Steinway Street and 20th Avenue, officials said.
 The man “viciously attacked” Russo-Elling with a knife, stabbing her multiple times without provocation, Chief James Essig said.

 The suspect fled to his residence on 41st Street and barricaded himself inside, according to police.
-NYPD negotiators were able to get the suspect to surrender, and he was taken into custody.‘We’re literally saving lives’: YWCA works to end domestic violence as TN ranks 7th in the nation
+NYPD negotiators were able to get the suspect to surrender, and he was taken into custody.

 “Our hearts go out to the family, her colleagues and the City of New York.
 We lost one of our heroes,” Mayor Eric Adams said.
 “Her assailant has been apprehended and will be held accountable for his actions.”